-A hilltop town with a picturesque jumble of cobbled streets and historic buildings, Rye in East Sussex could be a British costume drama set come to life.
+A hilltop town with a picturesque jumble of cobbled streets and historic buildings, Rye in East Sussex is a British costume drama set come to life.
 It’s got the charm and beauty to match England’s most popular spots, but somehow it’s escaped a huge influx of visitors.
 So you’ll find unique shops, historic pubs and local restaurants instead of chain stores and tacky tourist attractions.
-Rye’s located just inland from the sea to the north-east of Hastings.
-It’s only just over an hour from London too, so would make a great weekend getaway from the capital.
-So here’s my guide to how to spend 48 hours in and around Rye.
+Rye’s just an hour from London too, so would make a great weekend getaway from the capital.
+So here’s my 48-hour itinerary for the perfect weekend in Rye.

-Check in to the Cadborough Farm Cottages, a group of self-catering cottages surrounded by countryside on the edge of Rye.
+Check in to Cadborough Farm Cottages, a group of self-catering cottages in the countryside on the edge of Rye.
 There are six cottages which each sleep two people.
-The buildings are all different and most date back to the 1800s, so each cottage’s layout is individual – from the cosy Daisy and Buttercup studios in the old dairy to the luxurious, newly renovated Coach House with its open-plan living area and private garden.
+The buildings date back to the 1800s, so each cottage’s layout is different – from the cosy old dairy studios to the luxurious, newly renovated Coach House with its open-plan living area and private garden.
 They all come with a kitchen, courtyard or garden, wifi and a TV/DVD player.
-Prices range from £75 for the studios to £120 for the Coach House, and there’s a three-day minimum stay.
+Prices range from £95 for the studios to £120 for the Coach House, with a three-day minimum stay.

-From the cottages it’s about a 15-minute walk into Rye, and you can take the footpath across the fields with great views across to Rye on its hill.
+Take the footpath across the fields for a 15-minute walk into Rye with great views along the way.
 Have dinner at The Standard Inn, a restored 15th-century pub in the centre of town that’s bursting with character, especially in winter when the fire’s roaring.
-Specialities on the menu include lamb from the nearby Romney Marshes and Sussex beef and chorizo burgers.
+Specialities on the menu include lamb from nearby Romney Marshes and Sussex beef and chorizo burgers.

-Then at lunchtime head to Chapel Down vineyard, about eight miles north of Rye.
-The winery’s one of the best-known English wine producers and does good sparkling wines and rosés.
-They’ve also started making their own beers and ciders if you’re not a wine fan.
-Chapel Down run guided tours from April to November (book ahead for weekend slots) or you can just try some of their produce in the tasting room.
+Next head to Chapel Down vineyard, eight miles north of Rye.
+It’s one of the best-known English wine producers and does good sparkling wines and rosés.
+They’ve also started making their own beers and ciders if you prefer.
+Chapel Down run guided tours from April to November (book ahead for weekend slots) or you can just try some of their wine in their tasting room.
 Have lunch in their Swan restaurant, which serves seasonal produce with great views over the vines.

-Once you’ve worked up an appetite, stop for lunch at the William the Conqueror pub in Rye Harbour village.
-It’s been recently refurbished and has lots of cool design touches like decorated oars along the edge of the bar and seaside memorabilia.
+Once you’ve worked up an appetite, stop for lunch at the William the Conqueror pub in Rye Harbour.
+It has lots of cool design touches like decorated oars along the edge of the bar and seaside memorabilia.
 They serve pub food with a Greek twist, with souvlaki and stifado alongside the gourmet burgers and Sunday roasts.
 They also have a good range of real ales.

 Have you visited Rye?
 Do you have any tips to add on what to see, do and eat?